Caot2204/PosDesktop/README.md

 For more details, please review the documentation section, sorry but the documentation it's only in spanish for the moment.
 The UML models are in English.

 PosDesktop is open source, so, you can modify/extend and use with complety freedom.
+The project is development in [Electron](https://www.electronjs.org/) for it can make for macOs, Linux and Windows.
+The release only contain a .exe(Windows) file, if you want make a distributable of macOs and linux, you should run the comand in the "Make the project" section.

 Thank you for use this project.